 CDSS and Agassiz Village assume no responsibility for campers swimming or using boats.

 Lifeguard equipment is for use only by the lifeguard or in the case of a swimming emergency.
-If you swim when or where the lifeguard is not on duty, please swim with a friend.
 Do not swim if you have been drinking alcohol.